 In order to answer these questions, relevant motives in terms of variables, measurements and scales must be identified.
 First and foremost, the article by Hamari & Sjöblom (2016) on the motivations of Twitch users has scales on: enjoyment, information seeking about the game products, learning about game strategies, recognition, companionship, shared emotional connection, escape, distraction and relaxation (p.994).
-Their article on why people watch esports has significant results in relation to aesthetics, escapism, acquisition of knowledge, novelty, and enjoyment of aggression (p.221).
-These articles form the foundation upon which present research is build, but some adaptations have to be made in order to make them more specified to the added element of storytelling or narrative.
+Their article on why people watch esports has significant results in relation to aesthetics, escapism, acquisition of knowledge, novelty, and enjoyment of aggression, indicating that these aspects play a strong part in why people watch others play video games or esports (p.221).
+Therefore, these articles form the foundation upon which present research is build, but some adaptations have to be made in order to make them more specified to the added element of storytelling or narrative.